xiaoyusilen/realtime-fetch/README.md

 ![WechatIMG150](http://ww2.sinaimg.cn/large/006tNc79ly1fez760h0frj31hu0y4q8r.jpg)

-RethinkDB have a client driver itself, you can see the realtime read/write on the board.
+RethinkDB have a client driver itself, you can see the real-time read/write data on the board.
 Want more?
 [RethinkDB](https://www.rethinkdb.com/)⬅️

 Click `Data Explorer` then execute sql as below,